-The time it takes to prepare for the USMLE Step 1 varies from person to person.
+The time it takes to prepare varies from person to person.
 Most medical students dedicate several months to exam preparation, but some may require more or less time depending on their needs and circumstances.

-Most medical students take the USMLE Step 1 during their second year of medical school, but some may choose to take it earlier or later, depending on their individual circumstances.
+Most medical students take this during their second year of medical school, but some may choose to take it earlier or later, depending on their individual circumstances.
 It’s important to consult with your school and advisors to determine the best time to take the exam.